falkr/ttm4175/pages/day3.md

 You can find a sample HTML page [**here**](https://home.samfundet.no/~halvogro/komtekintro/sample.txt).
 Copy and paste these into your `index.html` or try to find another HTML file online.
 If you want, you can also clone some websites by copying the source code found by viewing the page source.
-Try copying ['https://nrk.no'](https://www.nrk.no/) for instance.
+Have a look at the source of ['https://nrk.no'](https://www.nrk.no/) for instance.

+:aside: Decide for yourself if you want to have a personal homepage or not.
+You can delete the created HTML files and the homepage will disappear.
+The NTNU Wiki has [more info about these homepages](https://innsida.ntnu.no/wiki/-/wiki/Norsk/Lag+nettside+på+folk-ntnu-no).

 # Final Steps